yozan21/light-saber/README.md

 # Cool Luke SkyWalker Light Saber

-Check the link below to see the light saber.😋 Click anywhere on the screen to activate the saber.
+Check the link below to see the light saber.😋 Click anywhere on the screen to activate/deactivate the saber.
 The checkbox on the far right corner is used for disabling the movement sound.

 ## May The Code Be With You